archimg/archlinux/README.md

 ### Layer structure

-The image consists of 2 parts:
+The image consists of two parts:

 - the _[basement layer](./Dockerfiles/basement)_, derived from the tarball (updated monthly)
   - this layer has always its own tag in form of `YEAR.MONTH.01`